Recommended for ages 3+

 Let’s consider a few practical ways you can begin blessing your child.

-On the Go Blessings: Speak words of blessing to your child while driving to school, tucking into bed, celebrating an accomplishment or good effort, or writing a note to place in their lunch.
-You can also download and frame the Blessing Card linked below and use a dry erase marker to fill in the You Are Great Because phrase or create your own using any of the following.
+On-the-Go Blessings: Speak words of blessing to your child while driving to school, tucking into bed, celebrating an accomplishment or good effort, or writing a note to place in their lunch.
+You can also download and frame the Blessing Idea Card below and use a dry erase marker to fill in the You Are Great Because phrase or create your own using any of the following.

 - I was so proud of you when I saw you…